xexyl/lessdiff/README.md

 filtering so it would run `diff` and pipe the output to the `LESSDIFF_DIFF`.

-## Example use:
+## Example uses

-For any example below (one, or if I add any later, all), I have `lessdiff` aliased as:
+For the examples below I have `lessdiff` aliased as:

 ```sh